DumBiriyani/ETL-pipeline-creation-with-GLUE/Step3_VPC.md

 When you start using Amazon VPC, you have a default VPC in each AWS Region.
 A default VPC comes with a public subnet in each Availability Zone, an internet gateway, and settings to enable DNS resolution.
 We use the same in this project.

-1. We will first set up access for Amazon S3. *A gateway endpoint is available only in the Region where you created it.
-Be sure to create your gateway endpoint in the same Region as your S3 buckets.
+1. We will first set up access for Amazon S3.
     * Sign in to the AWS Management Console and open the [Amazon VPC console](https://console.aws.amazon.com/vpc/).
     * In the left navigation pane, choose Endpoints.
     * For Service category, choose AWS services.
     * For Services, add the filter Type: Gateway and select com.amazonaws.region.s3.
+A gateway endpoint is available only in the Region where you created it.
+Be sure to create your gateway endpoint in the same Region as your S3 buckets.
     * For VPC, select the VPC in which to create the endpoint.
     * For Route tables, select the route tables to be used by the endpoint.
 We automatically add a route that points traffic destined for the service to the endpoint network interface.
     * For Policy, select Full access to allow all operations by all principals on all resources over the VPC endpoint.
 Otherwise, select Custom to attach a VPC endpoint policy that controls the permissions that principals have to perform actions on resources over the VPC endpoint.